 This dish is my go-to simple meal.
 It makes enough for four lunches, but can be enjoyed at any meal time.
 Nutritionally speaking, it’s perfect!
 It’s packed with veggies and protein, with the added bonus of some bacon and feta cheese.
-I used a sheep milk feta, which is easier to digest and super creamy.
-But if you’re a vegetarian, feel free to omit the bacon – it will still be yum!
+I used a sheep milk feta, which is easier to digest and Continue reading “Zucchini Slice”

 It was early November 2014, and I woke up Sunday morning with what felt like an epic hangover.
 Only thing wrong was, I hadn’t drank the night before!
 I figured my body just needed some rest, and spent most of the day in bed.
 Two days later I found myself with a horrendous stomach ache, nausea, a migraine, and extremely cold.
 A routine visit to the doc proved Continue reading “The Story of The Epstein Barr Virus”

 Christmas is without doubt my favourite time of year.
 In my part of the world it means summertime, bbq’s, catching up with friends and family, and of course an endless supply of delicious food.
 And although I eat a predominately healthy diet, I’m a big believer in occasional indulgences!
 These cookies are so light and scrumptious, with Continue reading “Gingerbread Cookies”